 Biocon Q3 net profit dips 7 pc to Rs 203 cr

-Biotechnology major Biocon on Thursday reported a 6.62 per cent fall in consolidated net profit at Rs 202.8 crore for the quarter ended December 31, 2019 on account of higher expenses.
-The company had posted a net profit of Rs 217.2 crore for the corresponding period of the previous fiscal, Biocon said in a filing to the BSE.
+Biotechnology major Biocon on Thursday reported a 6.62 per cent fall in consolidated net profit at Rs 202.8 crore for the quarter ended December 31, 2019 due to higher research and development (R&D) expenses and tax impact of an exceptional item.
+The company had posted a net profit of Rs 217.2 crore during October-December period of the previous fiscal, Biocon said in a filing to the BSE.

-However, the company's revenue from operations rose to Rs 1,748.1 crore for the quarter under consideration as against Rs 1,540.8 crore during the same period a year ago.
-Expenses rose to Rs 1,465.6 crore for December quarter as against Rs 1,295.4 crore in the year-ago period.
+The company's consolidated revenue from operations, however, rose to Rs 1,748.1 crore for the quarter under consideration as against Rs 1,540.8 crore in the same period a year ago.
+Its expenses rose to Rs 1,465.6 crore for the quarter ended December 2019 as against Rs 1,295.4 crore in the year-ago period.
+"We witnessed a strong revenue growth of 14 per cent to Rs 1,784 crore in Q3FY20, led by Biologics, Small Molecules and Research Services businesses," Biocon Chairperson and MD Kiran Mazumdar-Shaw said.

-Shares of Biocon Ltd on Thursday closed at Rs 294.20 per scrip on the BSE, up 0.50 per cent from previous close.
+Biocon continued its journey of increasing access to high quality biosimilars and commercialised its biosimilar Trastuzumab in US, Canada and many EU markets this quarter, she added.
+"Importantly, we have initiated value unlocking of our biosimilars business with the dilution of a minority stake to True North for a primary equity investment of around USD 75 million, which gives a pre-money equity valuation of around USD 3 billion for Biocon Biologics.
+We plan to raise further capital at an opportune time in the near future," Mazumdar-Shaw said.

+"During the quarter ended December 31, 2019, the company has entered into a License Agreement with Bicara, a wholly owned subsidiary, pursuant to which the company has granted a license to develop, manufacture and commercialize fusion proteins," Biocon said.
+Tax impact of Rs 19.2 crore on gain of such licensing has been recorded in the financial results which is included within tax expense, it added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)